 - Remove the dipstick again and check the oil level.
-It should be between the H (High) and L (Low) marks 1.
+It should be between the H (High) and L (Low) marks (B).
 This is the normal operating oil level range.
-If the oil level is below the L (Low) mark 2, remove the oil filler cap and pour recommended oil through the opening.
-Do not overfill 3. - 6.
+If the oil level is below the L (Low) mark (A), remove the oil filler cap and pour recommended oil through the opening.
+Do not overfill (C). - 6.
 Recheck oil level with the dipstick.

 It is normal to add some engine oil between oil maintenance intervals depending on the severity of operating conditions or depending on the property of the engine oil used.
 More engine oil is consumed by frequent acceleration/deceleration especially when the engine rpm is high.
 Consumption is likely to be higher when the engine is new.
-If the rate of oil consumption, after driving for 3,000 miles (5,000 km), is more than 0.5 liter per 600 miles (1,000 km), consult a NISSAN dealer
+If the rate of oil consumption, after driving for 3,000 miles (5,000 km), is more than 0.5 liter per 600 miles (1,000 km), it is recommended that you visit a NISSAN dealer.